uditalias/create-wpapp/README.md

 What if all I want to do is just write my code!

-- You wan't `babel` to transform your ES6 code?
+- You want `babel` to transform your ES6 code?
 OK!
 - You want TypeScript instead?
 OK!
 - You want `react`?
 OK!
 - You want to style your app with css?
 OK!